jadedrb/spacebattle/README.md

 ## Description

 This was my first project while attending Per Scholas.
-Open up your console (Command + Option + J) and experience a console game like no other.
 Survive infinite waves of alien ships.
 Earn points and buy upgrades for your souped-up spaceship.
 Fuel management.
 Rail guns.
 Need I say more?

 ## Built With